 This is our guide to the top defence stocks to trade this year.

 Defence shares can be bought via most regulated online brokers, but not all brokers are the same when it comes to commissions (i.e., fees), bid-ask spreads, and other characteristics such as the amount of educational material published on the broker’s website.
 To make it easier for you to find the right broker, we have shortlisted a few of them.

-The other companies that comprise part of this global valuation don’t even make tanks or warships but instead are involved in information technology (IT), intelligence gathering, and other functions needed by government agencies.
+A common misconception about defence companies is that they are usually just manufacturers of weapons and military equipment for warfare.
+Many defence companies don’t make tanks or warships at all; they are instead involved with information technology (IT), intelligence gathering, and other functions needed by government agencies.

-Top 10 defense shares to buy in 2021
+Top 10 Defence Shares to Buy in 2021

 - Lockheed Martin

 - Raytheon Technologies Corporation

 - Airbus Group

 Lockheed Martin Corporation is one of the largest defence contractors globally.
 It specializes in advanced technologies, information security, and aerospace.
 This Maryland-based firm has consistently been at the top of the list of defence companies by revenue and has broken the $100 billion valuation barrier.
 In December 2020, Lockheed Martin announced that it would acquire Aerojet Rocketdyne for $4.4 billion in a move that the company deemed would boost sales as the entire defence industry braces for a defence budget tightening.